githubscrewedmyaccount/DB_GUI/README.md

 # Log in
 Upon initiating the software, users are greeted with a login interface, essential for establishing a connection with the database.
 If you haven't obtained your login details yet, please contact the system administrator to receive your credentials.
 Access is contingent upon having an established user account.
 Keep in mind that while usernames are auto-capitalized, passwords remain sensitive to case.

+# Remember me
+By clicking the option, your information will be saved for future use.
+This action creates a directory named 'serial_search_utility' within your Documents folder, containing an encrypted file with your details.
+If you choose to log out of your current user, a button located at the top left of the program will log you out and delete this file and prompt a new user to log in.

 # Input window

 <img width="199" alt="image" src="https://github.com/UIMlink/DB_GUI/assets/141648522/cfe15037-b2ce-4982-86dd-26829e49c699">